Gen. Wesley Clark, retired four-star U.S. Army general, Supreme Allied Commander of NATO during the Kosovo War.

 AMY GOODMAN: But it was a civilian target.

 GEN. WESLEY CLARK: It was not a civilian target.
 It was a military target.
-It was part of the Serb command and control network
+It was part of the Serb command and control network.

 AMY GOODMAN: What do you think of Amnesty International calling it a war crime?

 GEN. WESLEY CLARK: Well, I think it was investigated by the International Criminal Tribunal in Yugoslavia and found to be a legitimate target.
-So I think it’s perfectly alright for Amnesty International to have their say, but everything we did was approved by lawyers, and every target was blessed.
+So I think it’s perfectly all right for Amnesty International to have their say, but everything we did was approved by lawyers, and every target was blessed.
 We would not have committed a war crime.

 AMY GOODMAN: Upon reflection now and knowing who died there, the young people, the people who worked for RTS, who — as you said, if Milosevic wanted people to stay there, they were just following orders.

 GEN. WESLEY CLARK: Well, it was a tragedy.
 But I’ll tell you something.
 If you want to talk about tragedies, how about this one?
 We bombed what we thought was a Serb police station in Kosovo.
 We saw the Serb vehicles.
 We flew unmanned aerial vehicles over it.
 And we did everything we could to identify it.
 And we found that there were Serb police vehicles parked there at night, so we sent an F-16 in, dropped two 500-pound laser-guided bombs and took it out.
-We killed eighty Albanians who had been imprisoned by the Serbs there.
+We killed 80 Albanians who had been imprisoned by the Serbs there.
 They were trying to escape, and the Serbs locked them up in this farmhouse and surrounded them with vehicles.
 So, I regret every single innocent person who died, and I prayed every night that there wouldn’t be any innocent people who died.
 But this is why I say you must use force only as a last resort.

 I told this story to the high school kids earlier, but it bears repeating, I guess.
 We had a malfunction with a cluster bomb unit, and a couple of grenades fell on a schoolyard, and some, I think three, schoolchildren were killed in Nish.
 And two weeks later, I got a letter from a Serb grandfather.
 He said, "You’ve killed my granddaughter."
 He said, "I hate you for this, and I’ll kill you."
 And I got this in the middle of the war.
 And it made me very, very sad.
 We certainly never wanted to do anything like that.
 But in war, accidents happen.
 And that’s why you shouldn’t undertake military operations unless every other alternative has been exhausted, because innocent people do die.
 And I think the United States military was as humane and careful as it possibly could have been in the Kosovo campaign.
 But still, civilians died.
 And I’ll always regret that.